laztaxon/woocom_coupon_expansion/README.md

-## WooCommerce Custom Coupon Plugin
+# WooCommerce Custom Coupon Plugin

-This plugin adds custom coupon functionality to WooCommerce.
-It applies a percentage discount to the most expensive item in a user's cart.
+This plugin adds a custom coupon functionality to WooCommerce.
+The plugin provides a percentage discount to the most expensive item in the user's cart.

-### Features
+## Features

-- **Custom Coupon Percentage Field**: Adds a custom field in the coupon edit form for the coupon percentage.
+- Adds a custom field for coupon percentage in the WooCommerce coupon edit form.
+- Saves the custom field value when the coupon is saved.
-- **Custom Coupon Logic**: Applies a discount to the most expensive item in the cart based on the custom coupon percentage.
+- Applies a discount to the most expensive product in the cart when the cart page is loaded.
+The discount is calculated based on the custom coupon percentage.
-- **Custom Message**: Displays a custom message in a popup when a coupon is applied.
-The popup fades out after 2 seconds.
+- Displays a custom message in a popup when a coupon is applied.
+The message informs the user about the percentage discount applied to the most expensive item in their cart.
+- The popup message can be closed by the user or will automatically fade out after 2 seconds.

+## JavaScript Functionality

+The plugin uses JavaScript (jQuery) to handle the popup message:

+- The popup message is displayed when a coupon is applied.
+- The popup can be closed by the user by clicking on the close button.
+- The popup will automatically fade out after 2 seconds.

+## CSS Styling

+The plugin includes a CSS file (`coupon_style.css`) that styles the popup message.
+The CSS file is enqueued in the main PHP file (`coupon_main.php`).

 ### Usage